 How Does an API Work?

-When an API is put to task, there are a series of steps that it follows.
-While it may seem like a simple transfer of data from server to client, there’s a lot more to the process.
+When an API is put to task, there is a series of steps that it follows.
+Otherwise, it may seem like a simple transfer of data from server to client.

 Step 1: Request Generation

 The very first step is the generation of data requests.
-The client application interface is used to initiate the request to fetch specific data from the server and send it over.
+The client application interface is used to initiate a request to fetch specific data from the server and send it over.

 Step 2: API Key Verification